rqlite/rqlite.io/content/en/docs/Guides/cdc/_index.md

 ## Configuration

-`Config` fields and behavior.
-You can [review the GitHub repository](https://github.com/rqlite/rqlite/blob/v9.0.1/cdc/config.go#L57) for full details on the Configuration options.
+The `Config` fields and their behavior are described below.
+You can also [review the GitHub repository](https://github.com/rqlite/rqlite/blob/v9.0.1/cdc/config.go#L57) for full details on the Configuration options.

 ### Endpoint and identity